Fire Suppression Systems

 IFP installs high, medium and low expansion foam suppression systems.
 Foam systems are used in aircraft hangars and ships where highly flammable fuel is present and can cause a fire to spread quickly.
 Foam systems blanket the space with 3-4 feet of foam to prevent combustion.

 In addition to inspections, IFP also offers 24-hour emergency service if something goes wrong with your fire suppression system.
-Give us a call at 256-562-1311 and we will send a technician to assist you, no matter the time of day or night.
+Give us a call and we will send a technician to assist you.
 We can provide repairs to your suppression system to get it up and running as quickly as possible.

 Work with IFP for your special hazards fire suppression system installation.
 We will help you determine which system is required for your facility based on the unique hazards present.
 Contact us for a cost estimate on fire suppression system design and installation.